Real-world methane emissions from LNG-fueled ships higher than current regulations assume

 Sustainable mobility

-Today, the International Council on Clean Transportation (ICCT) released a new report characterizing methane emissions from ships fueled by liquefied natural gas (LNG) operating in Europe and Australia.
+Today, the International Council on Clean Transportation (ICCT) released a new report characterising methane emissions from ships fueled by liquefied natural gas (LNG) operating in Europe and Australia.
 It is based on data collected by drones, helicopters, and onboard sensors during the two-year Fugitive and Unburned Methane Emissions from the Ships (FUMES) project.

 methane-emissions-ships-fumes-tno